UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 Read [http://derydoca.com/2019/03/c-tutorial-auto-registering-factory/] for more information.

-The auto-registering factory is particularily useful for our `PlayFactory`, which is responsible for creating [Plays](#plays).
+The auto-registering factory is particularly useful for our `PlayFactory`, which is responsible for creating [Plays](#plays).
 Every time we run our [AI](#ai) we want to know what [Plays](#plays) are available to choose from.
 The Factory pattern makes this really easy, and saves us having to remember to update some list of "available Plays" each time we add or remove one.

 The Factory pattern is also used to create different [Backends](#backend)